wkumari/draft-wkumari-opsawg-sdi/README.md

    installed and ask the device to load and use this new configuration.
-   It is expected (but not defined in this document, as it is vendor specific) that vendors will allow the operator to copy a new, encrypted config (or part of a config) onto a device and then request that the device decrypt and install it (e.g.: 'load replace
-   <filename> encrypted)).
-The operator could also choose to reset the
-   device to factory defaults, and allow the device to act as though it were the initial boot (see Section 4.3).
+   It is expected (but not defined in this document, as it is vendor specific) that vendors will allow the operator to copy a new, encrypted configuration (or part of a configuration) onto a device and then request that the device decrypt and install it (e.g.: 'load replace <filename> encrypted).
+The operator could also choose to reset the device to factory defaults, and allow the device to act as though it were the initial boot (see Section 4.3).

 6. IANA Considerations